thorlindberg/thesis/dissertation/7-2 experiment-conformance.md

 {"sub":"Library and features"}

 A library is a collection of utilities that in combination achieve a shared goal.
 In this instance, the TXON library is instantiated as a TXON object and its method provides validation of a JSON String.
 In the following I present the features, intent and structure of my library.
-This library supports the following validation features, reflecting syntactical features in the .txon data format.
+This library supports the following validation features, reflecting syntactical features in the TXON format.

 - Type declarations in the `initialiser property`.
 - Type instances in the `data property`.